 Niel’s wealth of experience includes many other broker/dealer issues, including regulatory investigations, broker recruiting, promissory note collection, employment issues, U-4/U-5 reporting/expungement and firm supervisory and compliance procedures.

 Niel has taught Legal Research and Writing as an adjunct professor at The University of Memphis School of Law, served as President of the Memphis Mid-South Chapter of the Federal Bar Association, earned the designation Certified Regulatory and Compliance Professional through the NASD’s certification program at the Wharton School of Business and has held the Series 7 and Series 24 securities licenses.
-He is licensed to practice law in Tennessee and is a member of the Memphis and Tennessee Bar Associations.
+He is licensed to practice law in Tennessee and Colorado and is a member of the Memphis and Tennessee Bar Associations.